The Impact of Climate Change on Basement Waterproofing

 Climate change is causing more unpredictable weather patterns.
 You might experience a period of dry weather followed by sudden, heavy rains.
 This unpredictability can catch even the most prepared homeowners off guard, leading to unexpected basement water issues.

 To stay ahead of these changing patterns, regularly inspect and maintain your waterproofing systems.
 Look for cracks, wear, and tear, and address any issues promptly.
-Keeping gutters and downspouts clear of debris ensures they can handle sudden rainfall efficiently, directing water away from your foundation.
+Keeping gutters and downspouts clear of debris makes sure they can handle sudden rainfall efficiently, directing water away from your foundation.

 Seasonal Changes